Nevenall/ghosting-the-edge/README.md

-# WritingProject
+# ForkAndWrite

 My template for markdown writing projects.
+Fork and write.

+## Dependencies Not Included